yunnian/php-nsq/README.md

   * Fix pub bug
   * Fix sub coredump
   * Fix touch bug
-  * add the waite,  when topic has no message
+  * Add the waite,  when topic has no message
 * **2.3.1**
   * Support the domain host of pub
   * Fix pub coredump